 Developer will submit to the City a Walkability Plan for the subdivision area.
-Sidewalks, curb and gutters shall be installed according to the Walkability Plan, the standard drawings (TN-01 to TN-06, TN-09), and to approved grades and cross-sections.
+Sidewalks, curb and gutters shall be installed according to the Walkability Plan, the standard drawings (TN-01 to TN-03, TN-05 to TN-09), and to approved grades and cross-sections.
 Sidewalks are not required in cul-de-sacs with less than (ten) 10 lots.